Aniket-Mishra/2AMC15_Intelligence_Challenge/AdditionalREADME.md

 In the same config, it is also possible to change different parameters for the agents.

+Parameters from the original implementation can still be used, such as --no_gui, etc.

 ## Multi-Agent RL Experiment

 These steps need to be taken to obtain the experiment results as found in the report.